CAC 2026 - Empowering Teachers to Flourish

 Transforming Michigan Mathematics Teacher Preparation for a Data Science & Statistics Future features ASA’s Dr. Kaycie Maddox⇗, who will share information and lead activities regarding the forthcoming (mid-2026) SET II Report.

-SET II establishes a comprehensive framework for teachers’ statistical and data education by:
+The Statistical Education of Teachers (SET) II report establishes a comprehensive framework for teachers’ statistical and data education by:

 CAC 2026 registration